Most leakage is quiet: the second and third touch slip when ownership and timing aren't explicit.

 Quotes go quiet.
 Renewals drift.
-Timing slips during busy weeks.
+Second touches slip during busy weeks.

 Conservative by design.
-No hype.
-If it’s not a fit, you’ll still leave with a clear map of the likely leakage points.
+No gimmicks.
+If it's not a fit, you'll still leave with a clear view of where timing tends to break.

 What this is (and what it isn't)

-This isn’t a new CRM and it isn’t a “training deck.”
-It’s a small operational layer we implement and run so follow-up timing stops depending on memory during busy weeks.
+This isn't a new CRM and it isn't a “training deck.”
+It's a small operational layer that makes follow-up timing and ownership explicit, and keeps it consistent when weeks get busy.

-We identify where quotes/renewals tend to go quiet and what “too late” looks like in your shop.
+We define where quotes and renewals tend to stall and what “too late” looks like in your shop.

 - • Quotes that stall after day 2

-- • Renewals that drift until the last minute
+- • Renewals that drift into the final week

 2) Set cadence + ownership

-We put a conservative cadence in place (usually 3–4 touches) and define who owns each step.
+We put a conservative rhythm in place (usually 3–4 touches) and assign ownership for each step.

 - • “If X, then escalate to Y” rules

-We execute consistently with minimal lift from your staff and send a short weekly summary.
+We execute on schedule with minimal lift from your staff and send a short weekly summary of exceptions.

 What you'll notice